I Wanna Feel

 "I Wanna Feel" is the debut single by American-born British producer Secondcity, released in May 2014.
 It contains an interpolation from "You're Makin' Me High" (1996) by Toni Braxton, sung by Kelli-Leigh Henry-Davila, who has previously provided vocals on "I Got U" by Duke Dumont.
 Daniel Bedingfield sings the male vocals.
-The song reached number-one in the United Kingdom, and was certified platinum.
+The song reached number-one in the United Kingdom, and was certified double platinum.

 Critical reception

 Lewis Corner of Digital Spy gave the song a positive review, stating:

 "Drawing upon his heritage, Secondcity's mix of Chicagoan deep house and UK garage beats proves a steadfast blend – but add a subtle Toni Braxton sample and it becomes a chart-topping contender.
 "I wanna feel your heart and soul inside of me," the interpolated hook – taken from 1996's 'You're Makin' Me High' – earworms over open hats and a slick groove, rubbing its hands together gleefully at the prospect of continual spins this summer.
 The biggest '90s dance resurgence in over two decades continues to rave, and if this future anthem is anything to go by, Secondcity is poised to become its latest poster boy."